 Let me continue with the Pete story.
 So, about three months after he told my friend he was engaged, she began getting texts from him late at night, some of the texts at 2 or 3 o’clock in the morning.
 The texts would read, “Hey, Lex, miss you!” or “Just drove by your house and was thinking of you.”
 Lexie actually thought maybe he broke off the engagement, but then found out from someone that he was married.
 That’s when she knew he wasn’t happy.
 I mean, really.
 You’re married and you’re texting old girlfriends?
 How happy can you be?

 Fast forward to two years later, which was last week.
 Lexie gets a text from Pete that he is single again.
-Big surprise there (that was sarcasm).
-But, the truth of the matter is, Pete’s marriage ended because Pete had no business getting married.
+I’m sad, but not surprised.
+The truth of the matter is, Pete’s marriage ended because Pete had no business getting married.
 He barely knew the girl, he has two young kids who are undoubtedly still trying to cope with their parents divorce, and he himself needs to heal from the first divorce, still.

 There is a book called Crazy Time, which is sort of the Bible for newly divorced people.
 In the book, (which I believe was written in the 80’s) it says that often times, people get remarried and then get divorced again, and that is when they start really healing from the first divorce.
 I believe that.
 You can’t heal if your mind is clouded by a new relationship.